omegasenior/topbiketoursportugal/content/tours/costa-da-prata-2.md

   textcolor: white
   title: The Way of St. James - The Coast Route "easy"
 ---
-# Silver Coast Bike tour- Route 2
+# Silver Coast Bike tour- West Coast and Sintra

 ## Discover the wealth of land and sea on the famous Portuguese coast